 Does that sound like the easy way out?
 How do I explain to a woman at a party that, without surgical intervention, only 30% of my patients would live to see their 65th birthday?
 How do I explain the humiliation involved in asking for a seat belt extender on an airplane?
 To not be able to go to a movie, or an amusement park.
 To have to have a family member do your toilet care because you simply cannot reach?
 To not be able to run after your child when he or she is in danger?
 To have people judge you as lazy and slovenly before even shaking your hand?
 To be discriminated against when applying for a job, just because of the way you look?

 Obese people are the last population that folks think of as socially acceptable to ridicule.
 Yet, over 30% of Americans are considered overweight.
 While I’m thrilled that the AMA has declared obesity a disease, how long until the rest of society recognizes that ruling and stops discriminating?

 To my patients: I will continue to fight on your behalf.
 Your bravery, your willingness to take control of your health care, and your dedication to a constant battle makes me proud to be your doctor.
 Keep up your efforts, and let’s work together!

-ABOUT THE AUTHORMatthew Metz, MD, FACS is a Board-Certified, Fellowship Trained, Bariatric Surgeon.
-He is currently the Medical Director at Bariatric & Aesthetic Surgery Associates in Colorado.
-Dr. Metz has been certified as a Bariatric Surgery Center of Excellence Surgeon by the American Society for Metabolic and Bariatric Surgeons.
-He is well known in the area for his kind demeanor, technical proficiency, and compassionate bedside manner.
+ABOUT THE AUTHORMatthew Metz, MD, FACS is a board-certified, Cleveland Clinic trained, Bariatric Surgeon practicing with the Denver Center for Bariatric Surgeryin Colorado.
+Dr. Metz has performed thousands of bariatric surgeries and is well known in the area for his kind demeanor, technical proficiency, and compassionate bedside manner.